marthaan/marthaan/README.md

 - 😄 Pronouns: she/her

-- ⚡ Fun fact: I played the violin my whole life and have been a DJ for 3+ years!
+- ⚡ Fun fact: I have played the violin my whole life and have been a DJ for 3+ years!

 <!---
 marthaan/marthaan is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.